mezzio/mezzio/docs/book/cookbook/custom-404-page-handling.md

 > ### Deprecated
 >
-> This recipe is deprecated with the release of Expressive 2.0, as that release
+> This recipe is deprecated with the release of Mezzio 2.0, as that release
 > now expects and requires that you provide innermost middleware that will
-> return a response, and provides `Zend\Expressive\Middleware\NotFoundHandler`
+> return a response, and provides `Mezzio\Middleware\NotFoundHandler`
 > as a default implementation.
 Please see the [error handling chapter](../features/error-handling.md)
 > for more information.